-Hawaiian Airlines is running a promotion on gift cards, which is perhaps the best case scenario when it comes to airline promotions, since you can get a perk for spending money with the airline without committing to any specific travel.
-I’ve written about this promotion before, but this is a heads up that the deal was extended, so you now have several more days to take advantage of it.
+Hawaiian Airlines has just launched a promotion on gift cards, which is perhaps the best case scenario when it comes to airline promotions, since you can get a perk for spending money with the airline without committing to any specific travel.

 - Hawaiian Airlines gift cards don’t expire